DataONEorg/rdataone/README.txt

 3. use "R CMD check d1_client_r" to check package validity
 4. use "R CMD build d1_client_r" to build a distribution

-Once installed, the package can be run n R using:
+Once installed, the package can be run in R using:
 $ R
 > library(dataone)
 Loading required package: rJava